sbn-psi/madi/README.md

 MADI aims to simplify this process by requiring only new and changed files to be delivered.
 These changes will then be verified and integrated into the bundle automatically.

+Mission archivers and other PDS data providers will use the Readness Check function of MADI to confirm that a delta bundle is ready for MADI before delivering it to SBN.

+After delivery of the delta bundle, SBN will run the Readiness Check again to confirm, then run the Integrate function to integrate the delta bundle into the archived bundle, producing a new version of the bundle.

 ## Installation

 ### Checking out the code